byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 #### *Inside the Bokashi Bucket*

-- Assemble your buckets and start adding food remnants, compact with a potato masher or use the bottom of a cup.
+- Assemble buckets and start adding food remnants, compact with a potato masher or use the bottom of a cup.

 - Once the bin is about 1/2 inch of compacted food remnants dust with the bokashi starter.